LUT University has a working community of approximately 1090 staff.

 As a public university, the supreme decision making body of the university is the Board, which is responsible, among other things, for determining the university's operations and key financing objectives, as well as overall strategy and management principles.

 Acting as Chairman of the Board is Teresa Kemppi-Vasama.
+The Secretary of the Board is Riikka Sund.

 Rector Juha-Matti Saksa heads the activity of the university and is responsible for the effective fulfillment of the university's mission.
 In addition to the rector, the university has two vice rectors.
 Jaana Sandström is responsible for education and Jari Hämäläinen for research and innovation.
 In the absence of the rector, the vice rector for education is in charge of the university.